TimMangan/PassiveInstall/README.md

   * Configuration of the app for the environment, often including disabling auto-updates
   * Setting confugurations typically used and eliminating "first use" activities for the end-user

+# Commandlets:
+The following is a summary of the cmdlets.
+See PassiveInstall.dll-help.xml for more details.
+  * **Approve-PassiveElevation**
+		Checks if elevation for RunAsAdministrator is present.
+With the -AsAdmin switch it will restart your script with a RunAs.
+  * **Copy-PassiveFile**
+		Copies a file to the designated location, making sure intervening directories are created if needed and optionaly renaming it on the fly.
+Existing files over-written by default.
+  * **Copy-PassiveFolder**
+		Copies a folder to the destination, making sure intervening directories are created if needed.
+Existing files not over-written by default.
+  * **Disable-PassiveWindowsService**
+		Checks to see that the service exists and disables it.
+Note: it does not stop the service if running.
+  * **Install-PassiveInstallFile**
+		Performs appropriate (file type dependent) installation activity on MSI, MSP, EXE, ZIP, PS1, BAT, CMD, REG
+  * **Move-PassiveFolder**
+		Moves the source folder underneath the destination folder.
+The destination folder will automatically be created if not present.
+  * **Move-PassiveRegistryKey**
+		Moves the source key underneath the destination key.
+Typically used to move HKLM to HKCU.
+		The destination key will automatically be created if not present.
+  * **New-PassiveAppPathSearch**
+		Registers the application for windows start menu search.
+  * **New-PassiveDesktopShortcut**
+		Creates a shortcut on the current user's desktop as specified.
+  * **New-PassiveEnvironmentVariable**
+		Changes the value of an existing environment variable or create a new one with the value.
+  * **New-PassiveAppPathSearch**
+		Creates/updates an AppPath entry to support start menu search for the target.
+  * **New-PassiveFolderIfNotPresent**
+		Checks if a folder exists, and if not it creates it.
+  * **New-PassiveRegistryKeyIfNotPresent**
+		Checks if a registry key exists, and if not it creates it.
+  * **New-PassiveStartmenuShortcut**
+		Creates a shortcut on the start menu as specified.
+  * **Optimize-PassiveNgenCompileFile**
+		Performs an ngen compilation of an MSIL file into the native interface format.
+  * **Optimize-PassiveNgenQueues**
+		Locates and flushes each of the NGEN optimization queues.
+  * **Remove-PassiveDesktopShortcuts**
+		Removes the named shortcuts by name without needing to know the path.
+  * **Remove-PassiveEnvironmentVariables**
+		Deletes the named environment variables, if present.
+  * **Remove-PassiveFiles**
+		Removes a list of files.
+  * **Remove-PassiveFolders**
+		Deletes the named Folders, if present.
+  * **Remove-PassiveInstallerCacheFilePattern**
+		Removes files matching a filename pattern if located in the named folder, but with option for only if created in the last 24 hours.
+  * **Remove-PassiveInstallerCacheFolders**
+		Removes the named folder, but with options for only if emoty and only if created in the last 24 hours.
+  * **Remove-PassiveRegistryItem**
+		Deletes a registry item or key (including child items/nodes).
+  * **Remove-PassiveStartMenuShortcuts**
+		Removes the named shortcuts by name, without needing to know the path.
+  * **Set-PassiveShortcutFixupBatCmd**
+		Fixes an issue with shortcuts that occurs with App-V 5.
+Shortcuts that simply link to a file ending in .Bat or .Cmd fail to work correctly under App-V 5.x.
+        This fixup re-writes the shortcut to use C:\Windows\System32\cmd.exe pointing to the cmd/bat file.
+  * **Set-PassiveShortcutFixupReg**
+		Fixes an issue with shortcuts that occurs with App-V 5.
+Shortcuts that simply link to a file ending in .Reg fail to work correctly under App-V 5.x.
+        This fixup re-writes the shortcut to use C:\Windows\System32\reg.exe pointing to the reg file.
+  * **Set-PassiveServiceAccount**
+		Changes the service (logon) account for the named windows service.
+  * **Set-PassiveShortcutFixupSpaceAtEnd**
+		Fixes an issue with shortcuts that occurs with App-V 5.
+Shortcuts that have a space at the end of the filename fail to work correctly under App-V 5.x.
+        This fixup re-writes the shortcut to remove the trailing space in the name.
+  * **Set-PassiveWinColors**
+		Changes the color scheme in the PowerShell window, optionally clearing the buffer.
+  * **Set-PassiveWinSize**
+		Changes the width, height, position, and/or title, of the PowerShell window, or hides it altogether.
+  * **Show-PassiveTimer**
+		Sleep in ms with progress bar.
+Optional message.

 # Example:
 ````
 # PassiveInstall.ps1